Do you want to organize an office drawer in your workspace?

 How many compartments and sections are there?
 What types of compartments and sections exist?

-Brainstorm which items you could potentially store in each compartment or section.
+Brainstorm items to store in each compartment or section.
 For example, a small well compartment would be a great location for storing paper clips.

 If your desk drawer is not equipped with built-in wells, dividers, and storage compartments, consider using existing office supply trays or containers found in your workspace.